vtex-apps/release-notes/docs/2019-week-35/platform-performance.md

 ## Decrease in CSS bundle size

 All spacing, indentation, newlines and comments were removed from CSS assets in VTEX IO production workspaces.
-With this release, we can reduce, on average, 18% of CSS assets, increasing the website's speed.
+With this release, we can reduce, on average, 18% of CSS assets, increasing the **website's speed**.

 ![before-cssmin](https://user-images.githubusercontent.com/52087100/64426870-25ce8f80-d086-11e9-8469-267dfb3af9df.png)